DALIN-Prog/capstone/docs/README.md

 This feature allows filtering to compare against peers in the specified `Sector`.

 #### 3.1.4.
 Sub-Sector
 This feature allows filtering to compare against peers in the specified `Sub-Sector`.
-Please take note of the side-effects as mentioned above.
+Please take note of the side effects as mentioned above.

 #### 3.1.5.
 Country
 This feature allows filtering to compare against peers in the specified `Country`.

 #### 3.1.6.
 Comparison
-This feature allows side by side comparison of the sustainabiltiy performance of 2 different companies.
+This feature allows side by side comparison of the sustainability performance of 2 different companies.

 ### 3.2.
 Company Details